EddieXu123/ILuvFood/README.md

 ## FoodRescue - Connecting Food Suppliers to Rescuers to Mitigate Food Waste

 An Android app written in Flutter using Firestore and Firebase Authentication.
-State managed Provider.
+State managed by Provider.

 ## Description
 Food waste and food insecurity, heightened by the pandemic, are major problems facing our communities today.
 Our app, FoodRescue, aims to reduce food waste and insecurity by creating a missing community tie between supplier and rescuer organizations.